subinamehta/galaxy-workshop/events/spanscriptomics/index.md

 | 5 | Filter, Plot and Explore Single-cell RNA-seq Data | Tutorial Walkthrough/ Workflow & history  |  3h    | Wendi Bacon                                     |

+Spanscriptomics: "Why?"

+This workshop is **aimed at native Spanish** speakers around the world.
+The Galaxy Training Ñetwork of native Spanish speaking bioinformaticians has developed Spanish translated materials.
+This workshop forms part of a wider study on the  <a href="https://www.nature.com/articles/d41586-021-02218-x?utm_source=twt_nat&utm_medium=social&utm_campaign=nature"target="_blank">impact of translating materials!</a> from English into Spanish.
+While you will be given the option of whether to use English, auto-translated Spanish, or human-translated Spanish resources throughout the workshop, we will randomly assign you to a language-stream to start you off.
+To be clear, you can change at any time!
+The language survey within this workshop forms part of a larger project on decolonisation of science education, which may lead to large-scale translation of learning materials both from and into English.
+We appreciate your participation in this study!

+As part of the research study, we will send out a survey that will take five to ten minutes at the end of the workshop, which will include a question on whether you swapped language-streams or not.